suncoast-devs/handbook/lessons/html-intro/html-text-fundamentals.md

 Now let's turn our attention to lists.
-Lists are everywhere in life — from your shopping list to the list of directions you subconsciously follow to get to your house every day, to the lists of instructions you are following in these tutorials!
+Lists are everywhere in life — from your shopping list to the list of directions you subconsciously follow to get to your house every day to the lists of instructions you are following in these tutorials!
 Lists are everywhere on the Web too, and we've got three different types to worry about.